Thermodynamics of quantum oscillators: Conclusions

 \acknowledgments{I would like to thank Dr. A. Scemama for interesting discussions and valuable help with the simulations.
 I also thank the Centre National de la Recherche Scientifique (CNRS) for its continued support.
 This work used the HPC resources from CALMIP (Toulouse) under allocation 2025-18005.
-I acknowledge funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No.~863481). }
+I acknowledge funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No.~863481).
+The data that supports the findings of this study are available from the author upon reasonable request. }